What is a Health Care Surrogate?

 How is a health care surrogate document different than a living will?

-A health care surrogate form differs from a living will in that the former authorizes a chosen individual to make decisions on your behalf, whereas the ladder provides instructions for end-of-life choices and incapacitation care.
+A healthcare surrogate form differs from a living will in that the former authorizes a chosen individual to make decisions on your behalf, whereas the ladder provides instructions for end-of-life choices and incapacitation care.
 The two types of documentation can be conflicting, and it is best not to create the two independent of one another.
+It is important to consult an estate planning attorney in Orlando should you have any questions about the difference between these two items.
 The benefit of the surrogate compared to the directive/living will is that the chosen representative will make decisions on your behalf in any situation.
-The living will may be more specific regarding your wishes, but it cannot encompass all possible scenarios for which a medical decision must occur.
+The living will may be more specific regarding your wishes, but it cannot encompass all possible scenarios in which a medical decision must occur.
 Complications could arise if a situation occurs that is not specified in your instructions.
 To handle an unexpected manner, authorization is necessary by the individual determined appropriate to represent you according to the laws of your state.

 What else should you include with a designation of health care proxy form?